microsoft/azure-software-radio-hello-world/docs/stage1/hello_world_stage1.md

 <center><img src="images/fm_output.png" width="700"/></center>

 The top half is a spectrogram, a.k.a. waterfall plot, which displays frequency (x-axis) over time (y-axis).
 This signal recording was created by tuning an SDR to 100 MHz, roughly the center of the FM radio band, and receiving 20 MHz of spectrum.
 The bottom half shows the power spectral density, i.e. frequency domain, with a y-axis of magnitude.
 Each squiggly yellow/red vertical line you see is an FM radio station; some are being received at a higher power than others.
-A real FM radio receiver would not receive the entire band, it would tune directly to one of these signals and receive with a bandwidth just wide enough to capture the signal.
-The audio within each signal is not being demodulated as part of this flowgraph; that would require several additional blocks.
+A real FM radio receiver would not receive the entire band, it would tune directly to one of these signals and receive it with a bandwidth just wide enough to capture the signal.
+The audio within each signal is not being converted into audio, or demodulated, as part of this flowgraph; that would require several additional blocks.

 Let's say you are interested in finding the precise center frequency of one of the FM radio signals.
 You can zoom into one of them by selecting a rectangle with your cursor: